Full plateau system, available for Eb, D, C, Bb, A, G and Alto clarinet.

 We can convert all or just some of the keys to the plateau system.
 For the left hand, this can be done key by key without any problems.

-If you need to get one or more ring keys converted for your right hand, we will always recommend doing all 3 at ones.
+If you need to get one or more ring keys converted for your right hand, we will always recommend doing all 3 at once.
 Technically it would be possible to just convert one key, but we would need to rebuild the entire right hand since all ring keys are connected.
 Converting only one key for the right hand could also cause some serious hand coordination problems.
 The plateau key would be higher than the ring keys and be touched by your finger first which could cause uneven finger timing.

 When the reason for the conversion is caused by a medical condition, discuss it with your doctor and ask for the expected progress.